-Over the years of visiting fleets, one pattern has repeatedly emerged.
-Whenever additional services such as alignment or balancing are brought up by tire dealers, the response is often quick — and defensive.
+Sai Gon, 24 Feb, 2026.
+Over the years of visiting fleets, one pattern has consistently emerged.
+Whenever services such as wheel alignment or balancing are raised, the response is immediate — and defensive.

-“Mr. Dealer just wants to charge me more.
-They always create extra services we don’t really need.”
+“These dealers just want to charge more.
+They’re always pushing services we don’t need.”

 In practice, wheel alignment is rarely embedded in a structured maintenance plan.
 It is typically performed only after visible symptoms appear — uneven wear, steering pull, or driver complaints.
 Preventive alignment, conducted before issues surface, remains uncommon.